YashGupta033/python-sdk-docs2/docs/websockets/connecting_websocket.md

 from pacefinwebsocket import PacefinSocket
 ```

-Then create an instance of class pacefinsocket through which all methods can be passed.
+Then create an instance of class pacefinsocket through which all methods can be called.
 ```python
 pocket_ws = PacefinSocket(pace_clientId, access_token)
 ```